umts/microservices-engine/README.md

 # UMTS MicroservicesEngine for Rails 3
 ## If you are using a rails 3 app, use this branch for your gem version.
+### A note for Engine developers:
+remember to delete your Gemfile.lock, rvm use 1.9.3, and then bundle to start development on this branch.
+The workflow should be: merge from Master, run rspec, fix anything that breaks.
+Do not develop new functionality on this branch, just pull from Master whenever there are any changes to it.

 [![Build Status](https://travis-ci.org/umts/microservices-engine.svg?branch=master)](https://travis-ci.org/umts/microservices-engine)
 [![Test Coverage](https://codeclimate.com/github/umts/microservices-engine/badges/coverage.svg)](https://codeclimate.com/github/umts/microservices-engine/coverage)